 NYC 7-SPEED - GATES - ROADSTER

 It takes a team of Danish designers to understand that the bicycle is as equally functional as it is beautiful.
-Since 1998, Biomega has been producing bicycles that distill the bicycle as design object while pushing function towards new boundary-pushing designs.
+Since 1998, Biomega has been producing bicycles that distill the bicycle as design object while pushing function towards new boundary-pushing heights.

 Take the NYC.
 It's recognizably Danish with its streamlined, naked formalism, yet a careful look reveals quiet and non-ornamental embellishments.
 The down-tube - with its stylish etched logo - flares out as a built-in front fender.
 The stem, designed by Apple's Marc Newson, employs an i-beam structure that is at once beautiful yet super-stiff for better front-end handling.
 Finally, there is the Gates Belt drive - connected to the wide-range 7-speed gear hub.
 The Gates Belt drive replaces the standard bicycle chain and is capable of 60,000km without replacement - never once requiring a drop of oil.
 This is Danish design for Danish weather, a city bike designed for Copenhagen's sprawl; offering a comfortable yet responsive bike that rapidly connects all the dots in your life.